mixpanel/mixpanel-react-native/README.md

 ```

 # **optOutTracking()**
-User get opted out from tracking.
+To opt-out user from tracking.
 So all events and people request will not sent back to the Mixpanel server.

 ### **Example**
 ```